 Her strength is also found in the extremely high quality of her gelatin silver prints, which she always made herself; each one a performance of black, gray and silver tones on paper.
 The interplay between individual tones are delicate and subtle, yet the sense of depth almost engenders a momentary illusion of three-dimensionality.

 Ling's photographs reflect a deft melding of her inner, spiritual journey with the outer, physical activity of travel.
 She counterpoints these otherworldly inquiries to those of a more material nature, referencing the physicality of the medium through the frame of the Polaroid negative.

-Born in Hong Kong, Elaine Ling has lived in Canada since the age of nine.
-Seeking the solitude of deserts and abandoned architectures of ancient cultures, Elaine Ling has explored the shifting equilibrium between nature and the man-made across four continents.
-Photographing in the deserts of Mongolia, Namibia, North Africa, India, South America, Australia, American Southwest and the citadels of Persepolis, Petra, Cappadocia, Machu Picchu, Angkor Wat, Great Zimbabwe, she has captured that dialogue.
+Seeking the solitude of deserts and abandoned architectures of ancient cultures, Elaine Ling explored the shifting equilibrium between nature and the man-made across four continents.
+Photographing in the deserts of Mongolia, Namibia, North Africa, India, South America, Australia, the American Southwest; and the citadels of Persepolis, Petra, Cappadocia, Machu Picchu, Angkor Wat, Great Zimbabwe, she has captured that dialogue.

 In Havana, a city caught between the decay of the immediate epoch and the grandeur of past glory, she found an urban landscape that reflects a similar struggle between daily life and the slow forces of Nature.
 Havana echoes the architecture of a decadent past.
 However, tangible new energy of reconstruction and restoration stages this city's rebirth.
 The abandoned pleasure gardens and the intimate interiors of homes are in the flux of metamorphoses.